Overionised/asciify/README.md

 			 -x set custom width value for the image
 			 -y set a custom height value for the image
-			 -f keep the original image resolution (this will result in a massive ascii wall) -w characters have a strange tendacy to strech, this counteracts that bit of a band-aid solution -c < .:-=+*#%@> set a custom character set size of 10 use _ in place of <space> -o <name_of_output_file.txt>  ( by default image is printed to terminal) >
+			 -f keep the original image resolution (this will result in a massive ascii wall) -w characters have a strange tendacy to strech, this is by default mitegated by streching the image. -w will turn the option off
+			 -c < .:-=+*#%@> set a custom character set size of 10 use _ in place of <space> -o <name_of_output_file.txt>  ( by default image is printed to terminal) >
 ~~~